In advance, fill a large jar with as many dry beans, candy or other small items as you possibly can, and tightly twist the lid on.

 Eventually, ask the whole group to agree on one final estimate, and then compare this figure with the correct answer.
 Don’t be surprised if the final group answer is the closest to the correct answer.

 Take a few moments with your group to review and compare each level of estimates with the correct answer.
 What do you notice?
-Explore the debriefing tips in the Reflections tab for some processing questions which may transform this activity from a fun exercise into a valuable lesson about synergy.
+Explore the debriefing tips in the Reflection Tips tab for some processing questions which may transform this activity from a fun exercise into a valuable lesson about synergy.

 Practical Leadership Tips